A quick and easy baked feta appetizer bursting with bright, bold Mediterranean flavors.

 Cooks Tips

-- Baked feta and oil will keep in an airtight container the fridge for 3-4 days.
+- Storage: Baked feta and the olive oil will keep in an airtight container in the refrigerator for 3–4 days.

-- Flavor the oil with herbs and spices you love!
-Get playful and experiment.
+- Make it your own: Flavor the oil with your favorite herbs and spices - this recipe is meant for you to get playful and experiment.

 Baked Feta